 - (1) No effluent limits are set at this time, but monitoring and reporting is required. - (2) At minimum, at least one sample per year must be taken concurrent with annual whole effluent toxicity monitoring.
 Monitoring must include a sufficiently sensitive analytical method.
-See section I.F for specific requirements. - (3) Both the influent and the effluent shall be monitored.
-The average monthly effluent concentration of Biochemical Oxygen Demand (5-day) and Total Suspended Solids shall not exceed 15 percent of the average monthly influent concentration collected at the same time. - (4) For fecal coliform, average monthly values shall be calculated using a geometric mean.
+See section I.F for specific requirements. - (3) The flow limit applies to the sum of the flow through Outfall 001 and Outfall 002 if both outfalls are utilized.